LedgerHQ/notification-center/README.md

 }
 ```

-⚠️ Only [Telegram](https://telegram.org) and [IFTTT](https://ifttt.com/) services are supported for now, don't forget to configure the .env with the necessary api, you can see .env.example for more info.
+⚠️ Only [Telegram](https://telegram.org) and [IFTTT](https://ifttt.com/) services are supported for now (thanks to connectors), don't forget to configure the .env with the necessary api, you can see .env.example for more info.